Imaginal Therapy

 Picture of Elizabeth, a white Irish, blonde-haired 50-year-old woman wearing a peach-coloured jacket and a white shirt, against a light brown background.

-Depth-oriented, relational therapy
+Depth-orientated, relational therapy

 Rooted in presence, pattern, and possibility

-in the United Kingdom, Ireland, and internationally
+I offer online therapy for adults in the United Kingdom, Ireland, and internationally.

 Book a free call